The Sooner guard is currently on pace to break the NCAA 3-point record

 Robertson is doing her part to continue to raise the bar, but will no doubt feel some of the same outside pressure that Pierce did as she got closer to the record.
 As the season draws on for elite players like Pierce and Robertson, each game brings with it more questions about milestones and accolades outside of winning.

-“It’s difficult because everybody always asks you about [the record] and they always want to know if you know,” Pierce said.
+“It’s difficult because everybody always asks you about and they always want to know if you know,” Pierce said.
 “It’s kind of something that comes along with being a really great shooter and it’s tough to block out the noise sometimes, but you just do your best to stay in the present.”

 But with increased attention also comes a chance to bring a spotlight to the game and provide a blueprint for success to future and current basketball players alike.